filmacedo/EAS-builder-registry/docs/Project Overview.md

 - Build UI with mock data
 - Show aggregated metrics: Verified Builders, Verification Partners, Total Attestations
-- Builder table with: Address, Verification date, Total verifications
+- Builder table with (in this order): Address, Verifications, First Verified, Verified By, Context
 - Search bar to search for builder wallet address or ENS
 - CTA for builders to create Talent Protocol profiles
 - CTA for for organizations to apply to become new verification partners through a Notion form